gitandre/INF3708-Software-Project-Management/Calculations/calculations and formulae.md

 ### Disclaimer

 These resources are meant for learning purposes and comes with no guarantee of accuracy or correctness.
-Do your own research and use it as a tool to double-check your own work, attempts and understanding.
+Please do your own research and use it as a tool to double-check your own work, attempts and understanding.

 ---